Rhinitis: Symptoms, Causes & Treatment

 There are two types of rhinitis – allergic and non-allergic.
 While each condition presents with similar cold-like symptoms, they have different causes.
 However, the good news is that both types of rhinitis are typically easy to treat with medication, either over-the-counter (OTC) or prescribed by a GP1.

-Here, we will guide you through the causes and treatments available for non-allergic and allergic rhinitis symptoms.
+Here, we will guide you through the symptoms, causes and treatments available for both types of rhinitis.

 On this page: